This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 - Reader: Can view everything, but can't make changes

-Is there a way that I can copy or export a managed disk to a private storage account?
+Can I copy or export a managed disk to a private storage account?

 You can generate a read-only shared access signature (SAS) URI for the managed disk and use it to copy the contents to a private storage account or on-premises storage.
 You can use the SAS URI using the Azure portal, Azure PowerShell, the Azure CLI, or AzCopy